-Write an article summary for each article.
+Write an article summary for the article you have chosen from the approved list.
 Follow these guidelines when writing your papers.

 Include a cover page that includes your full name, your instructor’s name, course number, reference number (check your syllabus!), the authors of the article, and the title of the article.